aldettinger/camel-quarkus-workshop/README.md

 The target HTTP server is running on `localhost`, the port is `8080` and the resourceUri is `out-orders`.

 Don't know where to start in order to write such a route, let's answer few questions:
- + What Camel primitive do I need to use in order to consume messages from a source system ?
+ + What Camel primitive do I need to use in order to consume messages from a source system?
- + What extension should I use to read files from the source system ?
+ + What extension should I use to read files from the source system?
- + What is the URI syntax of this extension in the Camel Quarkus documentation ?
+ + What is the URI syntax of this extension in the Camel Quarkus documentation?
- + What Camel primitive do I need to use in order to produce messages to a destination system ?
+ + What Camel primitive do I need to use in order to produce messages to a destination system?
- + What extension should I use to send requests to external HTTP servers ? we advise camel-quarkus-http
+ + What extension should I use to send requests to external HTTP servers? - We advise `camel-quarkus-http`
- + What maven coordinates need to be present in the pom file in order to use camel-quarkus-http ?
+ + What Maven coordinates need to be present in the pom file in order to use `camel-quarkus-http`?
- + Is there more details about the HTTP component URI format in the Camel Documentation ?
+ + Is there more details about the HTTP component URI format in the Camel Documentation?

 At the end of the day, one should be able to create such a route with a simple line of code in `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java`.
 When the route is correctly setup, the destination will print logs like below: